aafernands/weather-app/README.md

-# HOMEWORK WEEK 6 - WEATHER DASHBOARD API
+# HOMEWORK WEEK 6 - WEATHER APP

 ## Assignment

-Build a weather dashoard following the above criteria
+Build a weather dashboard following the above criteria

 - Provide the user the ability to search for a city.
 - Show the current and future conditions for that city.